ntk148v/til/openstack-vitrage/README.md

 metadata:
   version: <template version>
   name: <unique template identifier>
-  type: <one of: standard, definition, equivalence>
+  type: <one of: standard, definition, equivalence> # Don't know what is difference between these type.
   description: <what this template does>
 # Contains the atomic definitions referenced later on, for entities and relationships
 # **mandatory** unless an include section is specified.